nuxeo-sandbox/nuxeo-dam-dashboard-plugin/README.md

 # About Nuxeo DAM Dashboard Sample

-This sample uses Nuxeo Data Visualzation to create a dashboard for the Nuxeo DAM add-on.
+This sample uses [Nuxeo Data Visualzation](https://doc.nuxeo.com/x/WZCRAQ) to create a dashboard for the Nuxeo DAM add-on.

+It depends on the [nuxeo-dam-dashboard](https://github.com/jfletcher-nuxeo/nuxeo-dam-dashboard) Polymer component.

 # Building

+Navigate into the folder that contains `pom.xml`.

     mvn clean install

+The plugin will be placed in the `target` folder.

 ## Requirements